Staff & Teacher Bios

 Dr. Larry Stephenson

 Dr. Stephenson has spent over thirty years in educational administration.
 After being drafted into the NFL after college, he pursued teaching and coaching, then moved into administration where he witnessed firsthand the failure of public schools to equip teachers and students.
 In 1995 he caught the ACCS vision, and is the current superintendent of Logos School in Moscow, Idaho and former superintendent of Cary Christian School in Cary, North Carolina.
 His desire is to cultivate excellent classical Christian education began with his own children and grandchildren, and now is fulfilled in providing that same opportunity to students around the world.

 Currently, she lives in the beautiful Idaho countryside outside of Viola, ID with her husband Mike and their bouncing baby boy.
-Back when she had spare time, she enjoys epic road trips with her man and singing with various local groups, anything from Bach to Jefferson Airplane.
+Back when she had spare time, she enjoyed epic road trips with her man and singing with various local groups, anything from Bach to Jefferson Airplane.
 Now her interests include critiquing the Alphabet board-book genre, and looking for new and creative ways to keep her little family fat and happy.